 Trails and Grounds open daily sunrise to sunset.

-In honor of our free exhibition We the People: The Radical Notion of Democracy, we invite you to join us for a conversation in the Great Hall with acclaimed musician Yo-Yo Ma and artist Carrie Mae Weems.
+In honor of our free exhibition We the People: The Radical Notion of Democracy, we invite you to join us for a conversation with acclaimed musician Yo-Yo Ma and artist Carrie Mae Weems.
 Drawing from their careers and experiences as artists and social advocates, our speakers will share their perspectives on the role of artists and their civic duties.

 At the request of the artists, all attendees and staff ages 2 and up are required to wear a face covering during this event.
 Guests may remove their face covering to eat or drink.
 Masks will be available upon entry for those who do not have one.

 Yo-Yo Ma’s multi-faceted career is testament to his enduring belief in culture’s power to generate trust and understanding.
 Whether performing new or familiar works from the cello repertoire, collaborating with communities and institutions to explore culture’s role in society, or engaging unexpected musical forms, Yo-Yo strives to foster connections that stimulate the imagination and reinforce our humanity.